mmatteo-hub/RT2_Assignment1/README.md

 subprocess.call('doxygen Doxyfile.in', shell=True)
 ```
 just after the comments present.
-Later we can add some useful extension in the apposit empty "array" present:
+Later we can add some useful extension in the apposit empty "array" already in the file:
 ```python
 extensions = [
 	'sphinx.ext.autodoc',